mvaibhav5874/Cloud_Storage_Setup/README.md

   - Firstly we need to create an S3 bucket
   - We need to select the purpose of the bucket (Genral purpose)
   -  we need to give an name to the bucket.
 (Task-1)
   >[!WARNING]
->The name of the bucket should be within the global namespace .
+  >The name of the bucket should be within the global namespace
+  - Enable Acls
+      - by this the objects in the bucket can be owned by other AWS accounts.
+Access to the bucket and its objects can be specified using ACLs.